memfault/interrupt/_drafts/cortex-m-breakpoints.md

 dummy_function_ram: Starts at 0x20000000.
 First Instruction = 0x48024901
 ```

-We dump the address to make them easier to correlate with **GDB RSP** and we dump
+We dump the name and address to make it easier to correlate the function address with the **GDB RSP** and we dump
-the first couple instructions so we can easily check if a software breakpoint was installed (by
+the first couple instructions so we can easily check if a software breakpoint was installed (if the
-patching the code).
+code was patched, the first instruction will change).

 We can confirm that after a flash bootup, the info printed via the CLI matches what we see when
 dumping the info from the ELF file.
 For example: